syncfusion-content/javascript-docs/js/CircularGauge/Events-and-Public-Methods.md

 ### Setting IncludeFirstValue

-The [`includeFirstValue`](../api/js/ejcirculargauge#methods:includefirstvalue) method is used to set includefirstvalue.
+The [`includeFirstValue`](../api/js/ejcirculargauge#methods:includefirstvalue) method is used to set includeFirstValue.

 {% highlight html %}